rpoleski/MulensModel/developers_board.md

     * **plot\_lc() - add satellite option like in plot\_magnification(), other options as well - use keywords passed to self.magnification()**
     * reorder functions so that it looks good on website
     * bandpass option could simultaneously account for limb-darkening and source_flux_ratio for a given band (to be applied in a few options that have bandpass option)
-    * Model.set\_parameters() should remember previously set values (of course unless they're overwritten)
+    * Model.set\_parameters() should remember previously set values (of course unless they are overwritten)
-    * Class Model should not allow accessing attributes that shouldn't be there, eg., q for single lens case.
+    * Class Model should not allow accessing attributes that should not be there, eg., q for single lens case.
     * Function that prints RA, Dec, t\_0\_par, t\_0\_kep, types of parallaxes turned on, satellite info, limb coeffs and textual description of type of model
     * plot\_trajectory() - mark epochs using colorscale?
 Maybe it should be passed by kwargs (if so, then add example)
     * Should get\_satellite\_coords() use caching?